Creighton University Scholarships 2025–2026: Costs, Merit, Honors & Aid

 Do I need the FAFSA or CSS Profile?

-Creighton requires the FAFSA for all need-based aid.
-It does not require the CSS Profile.
+Creighton requires only the FAFSA to be considered for need-based aid; the CSS Profile is not required.

 ✅ Automatic Merit Scholarships

 Creighton reviews every first-year application for merit aid automatically—no separate form needed.
-Awards are holistic and reflect academics (GPA, rigor), test scores if submitted, and overall leadership/service.
+Awards are holistic, factoring in academics (GPA, rigor), test scores if submitted, and overall leadership/service.
+The strongest applicants may receive up to full tuition.

 🏆 Competitive Scholarships